- Location: California

 Check out these helpful links to the forms required by the California DMV of vehicle salespeople.
 Salespeople are required to submit to a background investigation, file an application for a salesperson's license, and renew their license annually.
 Also, when a salesperson changes dealerships, he or she must notify the DMV by requesting a corrected license.
 Some forms:

-- Application for a Duplicate or Corrected Vehicle Salesperson License
+Application for Salespersons License Application for a Duplicate or Corrected Vehicle Salesperson License

 In most cases, you'll submit business-related forms to a DMV inspector office and not to the DMV.
 Inspectors are in charge of dealer licensing.
 Double-check the instructions on any form you fill out to make sure you're sending it to the right place.